 Jediah Porter is a full-time part-timer.
-He works as a mountain guide and for OutdoorGearLab and as a substitute teacher.
+He works as a mountain guide and for OutdoorGearLab and as an educator in various contexts.
 Guiding work requires an even mix of rock shoes, approach shoes, ice boots, and ski gear.
 Off the clock, he climbs and skis.
 He also engages in binges of mountain biking, canoeing, hunting, fishing, and trail-running.
-He goes by Jed and takes pride in using the right tool for the job, unless he doesn't have that tool.
+He goes by Jed and takes pride in using the right tool for the job unless he doesn't have that tool.
 In which case he improvises.
 "If you don't have it, you don't need it".
-He has lived most of his adult life in the Eastern Sierra and tries to get to Alaska (for big mountains) and the East Coast (for family) once each year.
-Jed's web site is www.jediahporter.com
+He grew up in the Northeast, lived most of his adult life in the Eastern Sierra of California, has put down roots recently in "Wydaho's" Tetons, and tries to get to Alaska or South America (for big mountains) and the East Coast (for family) once each year.
+Jed's website is http://www.jediahporter.com/.

 Curtis Smith, Review Editor